existancepy/bss-macro-py/README.md

 *Due to  the code, it is unlikely to work on windows/linux thanks to the retina display.*
 I can release a window-compatible one, but ~im lazy~

+**Set your display resolution to default and colour profile to colour LCD.
+Also, play in fullscreen**

 **Installation**